saucermanlab/Netflux2/README.txt

     createModel(xlsfilename) returns an LDEModel called mymodel
     createInteractionMatrix(model) adds interaction_matrix and not_matrix to model
     Error handling:
-        runs hard-coded models if xls2model.py is run directly
-            BUG: these models aren't working yet
-        try/catch around reactants/products not found in speciesIDs (line 72, 80)
+        runs hard-coded models at bottom of xls2model.py if it is run directly try/catch around reactants/products not found in speciesIDs (line 72, 80)
             BUG: still need to elevate the error to webapp Updated syntax:
-        Allows A & !B =>C as well as A AND NOT_B => C should this be "NOT B" instead of "NOT_B"?
-Easy to convert internally Allow for both "=>" and "->"? model2PythonODE.py
+        Allows Netflux1 syntax: A & !B =>C as well as new Netflux2 syntax: A AND NOT B -> C model2PythonODE.py
     writeModel(model) calls writeParamsFile, writeRunFile, writeODEfile
     writeParamsFile writes modelName_params.py